Return to the PST April 1, 2013

 by the GST and the PST.
 As a result, the BC basic personal amount

-tax credit will be reduced for 2013 (eliminating the increase that was
+tax credit was reduced for 2013 (eliminating the increase that was

 Budget page for more information on these items, and for information